apache/airflow/docs/apache-airflow-providers-yandex/index.rst

 Provider package
 ----------------

-This is a provider package for ``yandex`` provider.
-All classes for this provider package are in ``airflow.providers.yandex`` python package.
+This is a package for the ``yandex`` provider.
+All classes for this provider package are included in the ``airflow.providers.yandex`` Python package.

 Installation
 ------------

-You can install this package on top of an existing Airflow 2 installation (see ``Requirements`` below) for the minimum Airflow version supported) via
+You can install this package on top of an existing Airflow 2 installation by running ``pip install apache-airflow-providers-yandex``.

-``pip install apache-airflow-providers-yandex``
+For the minimum Airflow version supported, see ``Requirements`` below.

 Requirements
 ------------